 13 Toddler Travel Sleep Tips from a Child Sleep Expert

 Sleeping well is one of the biggest challenges of traveling with babies and young children.
-Nothing ruins a vacation faster than lack of sleep, regardless of age.
+Nothing ruins a vacation faster than a lack of sleep, regardless of age.
 Help your whole family get a good night’s rest during your travels with these toddler travel sleep tips from Davis Ehrler, a postpartum doula and child sleep counselor.

 I interviewed Davis Ehler about her 3 Day Sleep Solution program, which teaches parents of children to instill good childhood sleep habits.
 The focus is on understanding children’s biological needs, from newborn to 8 years old.
 As the mother of three daughters, she knows how challenging it can be to sleep soundly while traveling with children.
 Here’s her expert advice for a restful vacation.

-Travel Mamas and Grownup Getaways sometimes receive compensation and/or hosted travel and sample products related to blog posts.
-This story may include affiliate links for which we receive a small commission at no extra cost to consumers.
+This website sometimes receives compensation, hosted travel, or products related to blog posts.
+This article may include affiliate links at no extra cost to consumers.
 As an Amazon Associate, we earn money from qualifying purchases.

 1. Be patient.